-Hebrews 13:11-12 concludes, "For the bodies of those beasts, whose blood is brought into the sanctuary by the high priest for sin, are burned outside the camp.
+Hebrews 13:11-12 concludes, "For the bodies of those animals, whose blood is brought into the sanctuary by the high priest for sin, are burned outside the camp.
 Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate."
 God will not budge one inch with His law even when the sinner is His own Creator Son.
 Is sin serious to us?
 Do we appreciate the sacrifice of Christ?

 Long before His actual sacrifice, God laid the groundwork of instruction in Leviticus so we would thoroughly understand and truly appreciate what has been done to provide us, so pitifully weak and undeserving, access to Him to receive forgiveness and strength.